ANA HOLDINGS Financial Results

 - 5. Others

-- ・Other revenue in Air Transportation was 31.6 billion yen, (down 41.7 percent year-on-year).
-The other revenue include revenue from the mileage program, in-flight sales revenue, and revenue from maintenance contracts, etc.
+- ・Other revenue in Air Transportation was 68.1 billion yen (down 37.5 percent year-on-year).
+This includes revenue from the mileage program, in-flight sales revenue, and revenue from maintenance contracts, etc.

 - Airline Related, Travel Services, Trade and Retail, and Others

-- ・As a result of a decrease in the number of contracts for ground handling services such as passenger check-in and baggage handling at all airports and the decrease in contracts related to in-flight meals due to the impact of suspension and reduction of flights of various airlines in response to the spread of COVID-19, operating revenues decreased to 59.8 billion yen (down 19.0 percent year-on-year), and operating income decreased to 0.8 billion yen (down 78.4 percent year-on-year).
+- ・As a result of a decrease in contracts for ground handling services, such as passenger check-in and baggage handling at all airports, and the decrease in contracts related to in-flight meals due to the impact of suspension and reduction of flights of various airlines due to COVID-19, operating revenues decreased to 119.8 billion yen (down 19.6 percent year on year).
+Meanwhile, operating income increased to 8.7 billion yen (up 17.6 percent year on year) due to the reduction of personnel expense.

 Outlook for the FY2020 (April 2020 - March 2021)